Alderazi/sudoku/README.md

 # suduko
 suduko is a logic-based, number-placement puzzle the game played as follow.
 There is 9 boxes each box is 3*3 grid.
 The game started by generating number randmoly across the grids, the traget is to fill the boxes with specific numbers.
-But you cant repeat the same number in row,colmun and box twice
+But you cant repeat the same number in row,colmun and box twice you can check the game in this [link](https://bestsuduko.surge.sh/)